 When we take these foods, we are actually adding bacteria back to our system.
 Not all bacteria are considered safe to digest, however.
 Our intestines contain bacteria that can be intensely harmful, like E. Coli, Strep and Staph.
 Good hygiene practices when using the restroom is essential to prevent life-threatening infections.
 Group B Strep, which can be present on skin cells, in the anus and the vagina, can affect newborns exposed to the bacteria when traveling through the birth canal.
 Normal bacteria on skin may also make one more vulnerable to infections from cuts or burns.

 Most commercial preparations include only healthy probiotics that will not harm us.
-But claims about additional benefits of of the bacteria are not clinically tested.
+Probiotic supplements are even considered safe for infants with popular baby probiotics.
+But claims about additional benefits of the bacteria are not clinically tested.
 Common unproven claims say the compounds slow aging, are anti-oxidants or anti-carcinogenic, cure headaches, restore energy, and may regulate mood for those with bipolar or depression.